ManaSaleh/ERTH_ALLAM/README.md

 ---

-This README provides a full overview of the project, instructions for setup and usage, as well as future enhancement plans.
-Let me know if you'd like any further customization!
+This README now provides a complete overview of the project, including the folder structure and the purpose of each directory.
+This structure can help new users and collaborators understand where to find each component of the project.
+Let me know if there are additional details you’d like to add!